sendinblue/APIv3-python-library/docs/ResellerApi.md

 # **delete_child_domain**
 > delete_child_domain(child_auth_key, domain_name)

-Deletes the sender domain of the reseller child based on the childAuthKey and domainName passed
+Delete the sender domain of the reseller child based on the childAuthKey and domainName passed

 ### Example
 ```python